1991 San Diego Chargers season: Week 15: at Kansas City Chiefs

 The Chargers lost a fourteen-point lead en route to their second overtime loss of the season.
 After forcing the Chiefs to punt on their first possession, San Diego put together an 18-play, 80-yard touchdown drive that took 11:52 off the clock.
 Friesz converted a pair of third downs with completions to Bernstine and Taylor, and Bernstine twice rushed for 2 yards on 4th and 1.
 Friesz finished the drive with a 6-yard touchdown pass to Lewis, two plays into the 2nd quarter.
-The Chiefs drove as far as the Charger 32 in response, but Donald Frank intercepted a sideline pass by Steve DeBerg, returning the ball untouched for a 71-yard touchdown.
+The Chiefs drove as far as the Chargers 32 in response, but Donald Frank intercepted a sideline pass by Steve DeBerg, returning the ball untouched for a 71-yard touchdown.
 Late in the half, Carrington ended another Kansas City threat with an interception, and the Chargers led 14–0 at the interval.

 Former Charger Mark Vlasic replaced DeBerg for the second half.
 His first drive went 71 yards and ended in a field goal.
 Three plays later, Friesz fumbled, and Derrick Thomas recovered at the Charger 1, setting up a touchdown on the next play.
 San Diego drove into Chiefs territory on their next two possessions, but were foiled by an interception and Carney's missed 47-yard field goal.
 After the second of these, Kansas City went 70 yards in only 4 plays, taking the lead on Vlasic's touchdown pass to Harvey Williams with 3:00 to play.
 Friesz and Lewis connected on completions of 16 and 14 yards, both times converting third downs, and Carney sent the game into overtime with a 27-yard field goal, eleven seconds from time.

 Kansas City took the overtime kickoff and punted, pinning the Chargers at their own 4.
 Friesz completions of 15 and 16 yards helped San Diego get as far as their 40 before they too were forced to punt.
 The Chiefs crossed midfield before having to punt again - this time, they pinned the Chargers at their own 1.
 San Diego failed to gain any yards in three plays and had to kick again, with Kansas City taking over only 30 yards from the end zone.
 Two plays later, a 28-yard run by Barry Word set up Nick Lowery's 18-yard chip shot to win the game.

 San Diego had slightly more first downs (23–21) and yards (366–349) but committed 14 penalties for 117 yards.